 It is made from grapes cultivated on selected plots of Pinot Gris.
 Planted by hand, the grape juice is placed in 500l barrels (demi-muids) to ferment.
 It is then matured on less in demi-muids for 12 months before bottling.

-It can be associated with a large cheese soufflé with spices, a poultry casserole with mushrooms and Foie Gras, pan-fried sweetbreads with ceps or a pressed cooked cheese such as the Beaufort… Serving at 12°C.
+It can be associated with a meatloaf with mushrooms, a creamy risotto with scallops and liquorice, a puff pastry filled with sweetbread and sesame cream or a hard-pressed cheese, such as the Beaufort.
+Serving temperature : 12°C.

 This wine goes well with